Blackoutburst/3D-multi-test/README.md

 ## Clients

 ### Kotlin client (OpenGL)
-The kotlin client is up to date and ready to use
+The kotlin client is deprecated and not up to date, check [this client](https://github.com/Blackoutburst/opti-client) instead

 ### JavaScript client (WebGL)
 The JavaScript client is not up to date